-This one is very like a regular picture frame except that there’s no artwork and it’s substitute is loaded from the front, not the back.
-That was the goal to expose the whole grille and keep all these little squares visually equal.
+This one is very like a regular picture frame except that there’s no artwork and its substitute is loaded from the front, not the back.
+That was the goal, to expose the whole grille and keep all these little squares visually equal.

-Spruce timber was rough cut to length on a table saw.
+The timber was rough cut to length on a table saw.

 … which was the plate hangers at the back.
 I used my plunge router with 2 different bits to complete the task.
-There was also need to use a chisel and sandpaper.
+There was also a need to use a chisel and sandpaper.

-The plates and the screws were installed and the project was ready for spraying lacquer.
+The plates and the screws were installed, and the project was ready for spraying lacquer.
 5 – 6 coats applied within 2 – 3 hours finished the job.

 Drilling holes in concrete had to be done very accurately.
-There was no room for any error and I got it done like a pro.
-The dust was hoovered and the frame was filled out with some girls stuff.
+There was no room for any error, and I got it done like a pro.
+The dust was hoovered, and the frame was filled out with some girls’ stuff.